LibraJeager/v2x-spatio-temporal/README.md

 ## Author

 **LibraJeager**
-Graduation Project — **VEEPS: Spatio-Temporal Edge AI for V2X Traffic Forecasting**
+Project — **VEEPS: Spatio-Temporal Edge AI for V2X Traffic Forecasting**

 If this repository supports your research or engineering work, consider giving it a ⭐ on GitHub.